23rd Apr 2021

 With magnificent views along the Wild Atlantic Way, and Inchydoney beach and the market town of Clonakilty nearby, it’s the perfect, peaceful spot to base yourself for a few days exploring the glories of West Cork.

-This quaint,two-storey sandstone farmhouse is set down a quiet country lane.
-It’s got plenty of original features and lots of squishy chairs, along with all the necessities of modern living.
+This quaint thatched cottage is set down a quiet country lane.
+It’s got plenty of original features and lots of squishy chairs, along with all the necessities of modern living like a

-Ideal for a book-filled weekend away, punctuated by walks along one of Cavan’s many lakes and some good food.
+Ideal for a book-filled weekend away for two, punctuated by walks along the nearby river.